 During each episode of Think, listeners have the opportunity to call, email or tweet with questions or comments for the show’s guest.
 In expanding to new markets in Texas, Think will give hundreds of thousands more listeners the opportunity to join conversations with prominent figures from a wide variety of subjects.
 Previous guests include Rev. Jesse Jackson, Jane Goodall, Sen. John Cornyn, artist Frank Stella, author Malcolm Gladwell, actor Bryan Cranston and filmmaker Werner Herzog.

-The expansion of Think represents an extension of the ongoing Texas Station Collaborative, a Corporation for Public Broadcasting-supported initiative that connects the newsrooms of the state’s four largest public radio stations: KERA in North Texas, KUT in Austin, Texas Public Radio in San Antonio and Houston Public Media.
-The collaborating stations worked together to launch Texas Standard in 2015.
-The daily newsmagazine, which airs Monday through Friday at 10 a.m. on KERA FM, provides a unique opportunity for participating stations to enhance coverage of Texas news and share local stories with audiences across the state.
-With the expansion of Think, more Texans will have access to compelling, in-depth interviews, in addition to the diverse collection of daily news stories provided by Texas Standard.
+In January 2017, Think expanded statewide as part of the ongoing Texas Station Collaborative, a Corporation for Public Broadcasting-supported initiative that connects the newsrooms of Texas’ four largest public radio stations: KERA in North Texas, KUT in Austin, Texas Public Radio in San Antonio and Houston Public Media.
+The collaborating stations worked together in 2015 to launch Texas Standard, a daily newsmagazine airing Monday through Friday at 10am on KERA FM and across the state.
+Now, with the expansion of Think, more Texans have access to compelling, in-depth interviews, in addition to the diverse collection of daily news stories provided by Texas Standard.
+Learn more about where Think airs across Texas here.

 ABOUT KRYS BOYD